Peacecoco/LITA_CAPSTONE_PROJECT-2/README.md

 ### Project Overview
 ---
 This project shows the analysis of the customer segmentation for a subscription service.
-The analysis was carried out by exploring the customer data to uncover key insights such as subscription trends, cancelltions, and customer segments.
+The analysis was carried out by exploring the customer data to uncover key insights such as subscription trends, cancellations, and customer segments.

 ### Introduction
 ---
-LITA Capstone retail store, a leading retail chain with multiple locations across the region, seeks to optimize its sales performance and improve customer engagement.
-With increasing competition in the market, the store's management recognizes the need for data-driven decision-making to stay ahead.
+Customer Segmentation for a subscription service, seeks to optimize its customer subscription trends and improve customer subscription patterns.
+With increasing competition in the market, the customer's management recognizes the need for data-driven decision-making to stay ahead.